roshan971998/movieAPP/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-so inorder to run the project:
+Inorder to run the project:
-1- npm i
+1- npm i,
 2-npm start

 ## Available Scripts